stefanionescu/yc-cofounder-matching-bot/README.md

 founder_messages = []
 ```

+### Chrome Versions

+You might need to adjust the Chrome version used by the `undetected_chromedriver`, depending on whether you run the bot locally or you update the Docker image you use.
+You can change Chrome versions by changing the values for `MACOS_CHROME_VERSION`, `WINDOWS_CHROME_VERSION` or `LINUX_CHROME_VERSION` inside `constants.py`.

 ### Founder Profile Data

 The bot always checks the `Our shared interests` section to determine if a cofounder is a potential fit.
 If you set `ANALYZE_PROFILES_WITH_GPT` to `true`, the bot will also use information from `Intro`, `Life Story`, `Free Time`, `Other`, `Impressive accomplishment`, `Equity expectations` and `Potential ideas` to check for cofounder compatibility.